splanck/vento/README.md

 - **Macro Support**: Configurable keyboard macros for repetitive tasks.
 - **Extensions API**: Plugin support to extend editor capabilities.

+## Known Issues

+- Tab key is being processed by the editor incorrectly.

 ## Roadmap

 Here's a roadmap for Vento's development milestones: